ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

           "Effect": "Allow"
       }
 ```
+If it reports errors, replace FILL IN HERE THE THING THAT THEY HAVE TO REPLACE
 Then create and name the policy "ClusterPolicy1".
-Create another policy, with this [JSON][8], naming it "ClusterPolicy2".
+Create another policy, with this [JSON][8], naming it "ClusterPolicy2", similarly replacing account id where it prompts you to.
 From the policies menu, find and open **ClusterPolicy1** and click **Entities attached**,  and attach the users you would like to be able to create clusters.
 Repeat this process for "ClusterPolicy2".
 Similarly, in the policies list, find the policy "AmazonVPCFullAccess" and attach the users to this.
 This will allow them to create VPC's if necessary.
 We have now granted the required permissions to users to create clusters.

 ### Find the ami
 I don't know the right way to do this.

 ### Cluster configuration and creation
 When creating a cluster you will be prompted for the region, EC2 key, scheduler,  OS, head node instance type, information regarding the structure of your queues, compute instance types, and network settings.
 Your region should be whichever region you are planning to launch these in.
 Your EC2 key pair should be the one you just created.
 For OS, select Ubuntu 22.04<Is this right?>.
 For head node instance type, as it only controls the nodes it does not require much compute capabilities.
 A t3.large will often suffice.
 Note the head node does not have to be EFA capable.
 Select the structure of your queue as relevant to your use case.
-For the compute instance types you must select an EFA capable node.
+For the compute instance types you **must** select an EFA capable node.
 You can find these out by:
 ```
 aws ec2 describe-instance-types --filters "Name=processor-info.supported-architecture,Values=x86_64*" "Name=network-info.efa-supported,Values=true" --query InstanceTypes[].InstanceType
 ```